hashicorp/design-system/website/docs/patterns/table-multi-select/partials/guidelines/guidelines.md

 !!!
 Info

-These guidelines are meant to help and inform teams design and build Tables that have bulk editing and bulk selection functionality.
-There currently aren’t Ember or Figma components to support this pattern, but it can be composed using a combination HDS components.
+These guidelines are meant to assist teams in designing and building Tables that have bulk editing and selection functionality.
+Currently there aren’t Ember or Figma components to support these advanced patterns, but they can be composed using a combination of HDS components.
 !!!

 ## Selected count

 Display the **selected count** to communicate how many rows or results have been selected in the _entire_ data set.
-This includes rows that are outside of the current view in the Table (e.g., in a different page if using [Pagination](/components/pagination)), and should be represented using a numerical value.
+This includes Table rows that are outside of the current view in the Table (e.g., in a different page if using [Pagination](/components/pagination)), and should be represented using a numerical value.

 ![Example of the selected count](/assets/patterns/table-multi-select/selected-count.png)